ibm-cloud-docs/watson-assistant/conversational-search.md

    ![ConversationalSearchToggleOn](images/convo-search-test-toggle-on.png)

-The citation title feature is not supported in the web chat integration.
-So, the default text in the citation title is not displayed in the preceding image.
+The web chat integration does not support the citation title feature.
+Hence, the preceding image does not display the default text in the citation title.